pudly/schmopera-hugo/content/articles/talking-with-singers-frederica-von-stade.md

 Jake and his amazing librettist Gene Scheer created this piece that is a family story, a very honest typical family dynamic.
 For me, that's always incredibly interesting.
 It's about a mother, who is an actress, and her two children.
 She has imposed all the things that come from a public career on her family.
 That is also in my life and I got to explore that.
 She is self-centered and difficult - and that's fun - and she is holding on to an incredibly dark secret that her children don't know.
 It goes on for three decades.
 At first, she’s in the prime of her career, then her son, who is gay, loses his partner to AIDS.
 I was very much a part of that AIDS crisis when it first came about and I lost four or five friends to AIDS.
 That was something to be explored too in the role.
 In the last part she's gone.
 For me that is the most touching.
 Maddy says "I'm so awfully glad I showed up for it \[life\]" and her kids say they are glad too.

+>I love Jake Heggie so much.
+There's no way I can claim him as a son but I'm so proud of him.

 Every mom wants to think they didn't ruin their children's lives, that the love they feel for their kids went to a good effect, that it carried them forward in their lives, that it was a basis of success.
 I love that moment.
 It is my moment because you spend a lot of time thinking of all the things you did wrong with your kids.

 I played _Three Decembers_ because I was asked to do it and I'm doing it again because I've been asked to do it again.
 I'm in a time of my life when I say yes.
 At certain times in your life, if you're invited, you just say yes.